TingRubato/ps-cv/_projects/3_project.md

 ---
 layout: page
-title: Lyapunov vs USCIS?
+title: USCIS Stability?
 description: For entertainment purposes only.
 Feel free to judge, but please be kind.
-img: assets/img/7.jpg
+img: assets/img/lyapunov/image.png
 importance: 3
 pretty_table: true
 category: fun
+toc:
+  sidebar: left
+chart:
+  echarts: true
 ---

 > ##### WARNING
 >
 > For entertainment purposes only.
 > Feel free to judge, but please be kind.
-> {: .block-warning }
+> {: .block-danger }

-# Lyapunov Analysis on NIW Petitions

 Hey, friends!
 Let’s talk about how important NIW applications are in U.S. immigration, shall we?